 3. Ask NHS England for help

-NHS England is responsible for direct commissioning of primary care dental services, so you can contact NHS England and ask them to help find you an NHS dentist.
+NHS England is responsible for direct commissioning of primary care dental services, so you should contact NHS England to ask them to find you an NHS dentist.

-If NHS England were unable to help then you can make a complaint and ask again for help finding an NHS dentist.
+If NHS England were unable to help then you should make a complaint and ask again for help finding an NHS dentist.

 If you are unhappy with the response from your complaint to NHS England, then you can escalate your complaint to the Parliamentary and Health Service Ombudsman.

-You could find a private dentist to help you, but be aware you will incur the full cost of your dental treatment (either upfront or with a payment plan) since there is no subsidy from taxes for private dental treatment.
+You could find a private dentist to help you, but be aware you will incur the full cost of your dental treatment (either upfront or with a payment plan) since there is no subsidy from public funds for private dental treatment.